hoangvu12/Kaguya/README.md

 [![Kaguya Discord server](https://discordapp.com/api/guilds/906042713688928257/widget.png?style=banner2)](https://discord.gg/PnT7mjcV2x)

-### Kaguya is a vietnamese website that provide you anime, manga and related stuff.
+### Kaguya is a multi-language website that provides you anime, manga and related resources.

-Since it is an open-source project, there will be no ads in this website.
+Since it is an open-source project, there won't be any ads in this website.

 The official website is [kaguya.live](https://kaguya.live)